mmore500/mmore500.github.io/_posts/2018-01-18-my-elementary-setup.md

 I *really* like using elementary OS.
 The interface has come to feel like a good pair of boots, broken in to fit just right.

-How many hours did I spend aimlessly stomping around to achieve break in these boots?
+How many hours have I spent aimlessly stomping around to break in these boots?
 You probably don't want to know.
 I certainly don't want to --- I'm not really in the mood for an existential crisis right now.